Avinash-Raj/tempy/README.md

 Parser which converts python templating file to it's corresponding html file.
 It's exactly similar to [Jade](http://jade-lang.com/) but for the one who loves python's indentation.

 First you need to create a `.pyt` file which looks like a regular python file.
+A tag should be specified as `tag(attribute1='value', attribute2='value2'):` and the tag without attributes should be specified as `tag:`.

 #### A sample `pyt` looks like below.